 Spoiler alert: There are many free things to do in Las Vegas!
-You can always take advantage of the amazing sightseeing and people watching, but be sure to make time to explore these equally fun options.
+From the Welcome to Las Vegas Sign at the end of Las Vegas Boulevard to free shows Downtown, take advantage of the great year round Las Vegas weather to experience amazing sightseeing and people watching.
+Be sure to make time to explore these equally fun and totally free options to help you save money on your next Las Vegas trip.

 The Aquarium

 Head over to the Silverton Casino Hotel for a chance to see mythical mermaids in real life.
+It's a great attraction for the whole family where the kids can have so much fun.
 Free, interactive mermaid swims take place several times throughout the day from Thursday to Sunday in a 117,000-gallon aquarium complete with tropical fish.

 The Arts Factory

-Located in the Arts District, The Arts Factory is where you can go to see a wide variety of art at no cost.
+More free things to do can be found Downtown in the Arts District.
+The Arts Factory is where you can go to see a wide variety of art at no cost.
 A collection of individual artists, galleries and shops, consider this a contemporary art museum with so much more than paintings and sculptures.

 Bellagio Conservatory & Botanical Gardens

 With five rotating displays throughout the year, the Bellagio Conservatory & Botanical Garden is a free attraction you can return to again and again.
-The 14,000-square-foot indoor space is filled with ever-changing floral shows that take botanicals to imaginative heights.
+A staple of the Las Vegas Strip, The 14,000-square-foot indoor space inside the Bellagio Hotel is filled with ever-changing floral shows that take botanicals to imaginative heights.

 Coca-Cola Store Las Vegas

-Bring the whole family to the two-story Coca-Cola Store and be immersed in all things cola.
-The giant, glass Coke bottle outside and the Coca-Cola Bear inside both make for fun photo-ops that you can snap on your phone or pay a little extra for a printed and branded photo with the bear.
+Bring the whole family to the two-story Coca-Cola Store and be immersed in all things cola at one of the most popular attractions in Las Vegas.
+Located just a short Las Vegas walk from MGM Grand, the giant, glass Coke bottle outside and the Coca-Cola Bear inside both make for fun photo-ops that you can snap on your phone or pay a little extra for a printed and branded photo with the bear.

 Downtown Art Murals

 Get some free culture on the streets of Downtown Las Vegas.
-More than 30 vibrant murals – dubbed the Downtown Art Murals – were created by internationally known artists and have been featured at the Life Is Beautiful festival.
+More than 30 vibrant murals – dubbed the Downtown Art Murals – were created by internationally known artists and have been featured at the Life Is Beautiful festival and around Las Vegas City Hall.
 Make sure to check out the first 100% solar-powered art mural on Seventh Street, which produces power that not only lights the installation, but also creates energy for the city.
+Snapping photos in front of these artistic marvels is another great thing to do in Las Vegas that is also completely free.

 Ethel M Chocolates & Cactus Garden

-Take a short drive to Henderson for the very worthy treat waiting for you at Ethel M Chocolates.
-Visitors can walk through the free, self-guided factory viewing aisle to see chocolatiers and machines at work.
-Perhaps even more impressive is the largest botanical cactus garden in Nevada – don’t miss it during the holiday season when it’s decked out in more than 1 million colorful twinkling lights.
+Take a short drive to Henderson for a tasty treat waiting at Ethel M Chocolates.
+Visitors can walk through the free, self-guided chocolate factory viewing aisle to see chocolatiers and machines at work.
+Perhaps even more impressive is the largest botanical cactus garden in Nevada – don't miss it during the holiday season when it's decked out in more than 1 million colorful twinkling lights.

 Downtown Container Park

-A hub for off-Strip shopping, dining and entertainment, the Downtown Container Park is where you can experience a different side of the city.
+Just a couple blocks down from Fremont Street, a hub for off-Strip shopping, dining and entertainment sit inside the Downtown Container Park.
+This is one of the free attractions in Vegas where you can experience a different side of the city.
 The open-air, multilevel complex features businesses housed in recycled shipping containers that open up to a courtyard with an impressive playground and stage for free concerts and performances.

 Flamingo Wildlife Habitat